brentvollebregt/nitratine.net/README.md

 ### Large

+- Use image sharp to blur in images:
+  - Header logo
+  - Home featured post images (and top logo)
+  - Blog feed images
+  - About experience with images
 - Use remark custom components to remove the need for the YouTube video in the frontmatter?
 - Headers + icons
 - redirects